 Summer is such fabulous time of year.
 It's a time full of fun and excitement.
 It should be enjoyed to the fullest, but when it comes to your dog there are some considerations that must be taken into account.

-Although our dog must still get their daily walks we may have to change the routine up a little.
-Due to the heat we should be walking our dogs either in the early morning or later in the evening so it will be cooler them.
-If you are out with them during the day them make to protect their feet as much as you can by either only walking on grass or mud and not tar or asfalt.
+Although your dog must still get their daily walks, you may have to change the routine a little.
+Due to the heat, our dogs should be walked either in the early morning or later in the evening, so it will be cooler them.
+If you are out with them during the day, try to protect their feet as much as you can by either only walking on grass or mud and not tar or asphalt.
 This way there is less chance of burning their pads.
-You can also get protective booties if you have no choice but to walk them on foot paths.
+You can also get protective booties if you have no choice but to walk them on footpaths.

 2. Beware of the sun

-All dogs can over heat if left in the sun too long although some are more prone to than others.
-If you have a brachycephalic dog (ie squished face) such as a pug, bulldog, pekingese or so on then you will will have to be extra careful.
+All dogs can overheat if left in the sun too long, although some are more prone to it than others.
+If you have a brachycephalic dog (i.e. dog with a squished face) such as a pug, bulldog, Pekingese, etc., then you will have to be extra careful.
 Heatstroke is all too common in dogs as well as sunburn and dehydration.
-Please think about this considersations for your dog.
+Please think about these considerations for your dog.

 3. Water dangers

 Many people think of drowning when water dangers are mentioned, and while this is true (even the most experienced swimmers should have a dog life jacket when out in open water.
 Just like us they can tire or get swept in a current), there is also another danger.